The best way to confirm pregnancy in snakes would be to take them to your local pet store.

-There are some snakes which give birth to live young, just like mammals do.
+Some snakes give birth to live young, just like mammals do.
 Most vipers and all rattlesnakes, boa constrictors and anacondas give birth to live young.

 The baby snakes develop inside the female and are covered with a thin membrane when born.
 The baby snake wriggles free and is off, knowing full well that it won’t be getting any kind of assistance from its indifferent mom.

-There are many other snakes that lay eggs.
-Most snake species, around 70% of them, in fact, reproduce by laying eggs.
+Most snake species, around 70% of them, reproduce by laying eggs.
 The babies grow inside the eggs until they are ready to emerge.

 Temperatures Dictate Breeding Times

-In the wild, snakes know exactly when to mate according to hot and cold temperatures, but in captivity, there aren’t seasons.
-In captivity, you will be in control of the snakes mating habits.
+In the wild, snakes know exactly when to mate according to hot and cold temperatures, but in captivity, there are no seasons.
+In captivity, you will be in control of the snake’s mating habits.

 You can decide on temperature and you can also decide on what snake your snake is going to mate with.
 In your snake enclosure, you will need to create an environment much like the snake would experience in the wild.

-A snake is a reptile and if you want to see your female snake pregnant, a reptile’s reproduction depends on temperature.
-You want to be sure of the right temperatures within the cage to ensure proper development of the eggs and to ensure her comfort.
+A snake is a reptile and a reptile’s reproduction depends on temperature.
+And for good reason: the eggs.
+If you want to see your female snake pregnant, you must ensure the right temperature within the cage, for proper development of the eggs and to ensure her comfort.

 It’s not easy controlling temperatures.
-Temperatures vary between the different snake species too.
+The ideal temperatures vary between the different snake species too.
 Corn snakes, for instance, will want temperatures between 80° and 90° Fahrenheit.

-Controlling temperature is critical if you want eggs to survive till hatching time.
+Controlling temperature is critical if you want eggs to survive until hatching time.
 The wrong temperatures could mean birth defects.
-Also, proper levels of humidity are important and they can also vary according to different snakes.
-You want to make sure you get the proper humidity levels going in the snake cage.

-Once the right temperatures and humidity are set up properly and the pregnancy is confirmed, a nice nesting box will keep her content.
+Once the right temperature and humidity is set up properly and the pregnancy is confirmed, a nice nesting box will keep her content.
 Once you see the eggs and perfect young, you’ll realize what an awesome learning experience the breeding of snakes can be.